The Most Important Bank of Japan Meetings

-An advance knowledge of the scheduled dates upon which important economic data releases are going to be made is of great important to any serious investor.
-The economic calendar outlines these key events in order for traders to know when to expect an increased amount of volatility in the financial markets and plan for their trading strategy accordingly.
-While certain investors have a preference for steering clear of investments around these periods in order to minimise their chance of experiencing a loss, others prefer to plan for a strategy that takes into account expert opinions and predictions for the outcomes of these announcements so that they can make an attempt at taking up a position that will allow them to capitalise on the expected outcome and therefore generate a larger profit.
-There are numerous key dates which can be found on the economic calendar, however one of the most important to anyone with an interest in the foreign currency exchange market is the BOJ meeting.
+Advance knowledge of the scheduled dates on which important economic data releases are going to be made is of great important to any serious investor.
+The economic calendar outlines these key events in order for traders to know when to expect an increased amount of volatility in the financial markets, and plan for their trading strategy accordingly.
+While certain investors have a preference for steering clear of investments around these periods in order to minimise their chance of experiencing a loss, others prefer to plan for a strategy that takes into account expert opinions and predictions for the outcomes of these announcements, so that they can attempt to take up a position that will allow them to capitalise on the expected outcome and thereby generate a larger profit.
+There are numerous key dates that can be identified on the economic calendar; however, one of the most important to anyone with an interest in the foreign currency exchange market is the BOJ meeting.
 Knowing when these meetings are scheduled to occur allows the skilled trader to prepare in advance for the volatility that will certainly surround the event.

 What is the BOJ?

-BOJ is an abbreviation which stands for the Bank of Japan.
-The country’s central bank is a juridical body which is based upon the Bank of Japan Act.
+BOJ is an abbreviation for the Bank of Japan.
+The country’s central bank is a juridical body that is based upon the Bank of Japan Act.
 It is neither a private corporation nor a government agency.
-Sometimes, the Bank of Japan is referred to as Nichigin and it has its headquarters in Chuo in Tokyo.
-The Bank of Japan Act has set an objective for the bank to carry out all controls of currency and monetary policy as well as to issue the nation’s bank notes.
-It is also charged with ensuring the smooth settlement of funds among financial institutions and banks in order to maintain stability within the Japanese financial system and thus contributing to the strong development of the country’s economy.
-The Bank of Japan, and specifically its Governor together with the body’s Monetary Policy Board has a significant impact upon Japan’s economic policies and their decisions about the Japanese Yen’s interest rate affect economies around the globe.
+Sometimes, the Bank of Japan is referred to as Nichigin, and it has its headquarters in Chuo in Tokyo.
+The Bank of Japan Act has set an objective for the bank to implement all controls of currency and monetary policy as well as to issue the nation’s bank notes.
+It is also charged with ensuring the smooth settlement of funds among financial institutions and banks in order to maintain stability within the Japanese financial system, and thus contribute to the strong development of the country’s economy.
+The Bank of Japan, and specifically its Governor – together with the body’s Monetary Policy Board – has a significant impact upon Japan’s economic policies, and their decisions about the Japanese Yen’s interest rate affect economies around the globe.

 Who is on the BOJ Monetary Policy Board?

-The Bank of Japan’s Monetary Policy Board has been established as the highest body for making policy decisions in the bank.
-As part of their remit, the Policy Board is charged with determining guidelines for monetary and currency control while setting principles for performing the Bank’s operations and overseeing the duties of all of the Bank’s Officers with the exception of its Counsellors and Auditors.
-The officers of the Bank are members of the Policy Board and this includes the Deputy Governor, Governor, Auditors, Counsellors and Executive Directions.
+The BOJ’s Monetary Policy Board has been established as the highest body for making policy decisions in the bank.
+As part of their remit, the Policy Board are charged with determining guidelines for monetary and currency control, while setting principles for performing the Bank’s operations and overseeing the duties of all of the Bank’s officers, with the exception of its Counsellors and Auditors.
+The officers of the Bank are members of the Policy Board, which includes the Deputy Governor, Governor, Auditors, Counsellors and Executive Directors.
 The current members of the BOJ Monetary Policy Board include:

-Meetings of the BOJ Monetary Policy Board are held at least once a month and sometimes twice, with the first of those meetings taking 2 days.
-At the board meetings, the members of the board form guidelines for the nation’s financial operations for the period until the next meeting while formulating the Bank of Japan’s view of any recent financial and economic developments.
-The 2nd meeting of each month only takes one day during which the board members are charged with reviewing any decisions which were made at the first meeting.
+Meetings of the BOJ Monetary Policy Board are held at least once a month and sometimes twice, with the first of those meetings lasting 2 days.
+At the board meetings, the members of the board produce guidelines for the nation’s financial operations for the period until the next meeting, while formulating the Bank of Japan’s view of any recent financial and economic developments.
+The second meeting of each month only takes 1 day, during which the board members are charged with reviewing any decisions that were made at the first meeting.
 The Monetary Policy Board meeting schedule is released towards the end of every quarter for the 6 months to follow.
-The BOJ holds monetary policy meets quite frequently, and certainly more often than many of the central banks of other nations such as the US Federal Reserve who only have 8 meetings per year.
+The BOJ holds monetary policy meetings quite frequently, and certainly more often than many of the central banks of other nations, such as the US Federal Reserve who only have eight meetings per year.

 When is the Next BOJ Meeting Scheduled to be Held?